 Qualifications, experience and expertise: Guy has held multiple senior management roles in financial services associated with developing or restructuring businesses in 20+ countries covering segments from Consumer Finance through to Corporate and Institutional Banking.
 He has had a 35-year career with HSBC Group and lived and worked in 9 countries.
+He joined SCCFSL as a director in 2017.

-Special responsibilities: Chair, Human Resources Committee
+Special responsibilities: Chair (from 1/7/2024), Human Resources Committee, Commercial Committee